Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Should we worry about the fact that the line between the human brain and a computer is getting blurred?
 Is it a problem that computers will soon be able to think?

 - Should we build robots to do many of the tasks people don't like to do?
-How relevant is the Wall-E scenario to our future?
+How relevant is the Wall-E scenario for our future?

 Computer Science and Robotics